MicrosoftDocs/PlayReady/Docs/Packaging/content-packaging-and-delivery.md

 The PlayReady scalable key rotation feature is extremely scalable because it does not require the clients to hit the License Server every time the encryption keys are changed.
 It keeps the volume of license requests to the lowest possible, as a client only needs one root license from the License Server per stream, or track.
 It allows encryption keys to rotate as frequently as every fragment, typically every 2 seconds if necessary.

 ![Content Assets and Encryption Keys (V)](../images/assets_and_encryption_keys_5.png)

+## Protected audio and video content

+It is up to the content provider to ensure that their audio and video content has been protected using third party packagers and encoders, and that the encrypted content has been packaged using the appropriate PlayReady Objects.
+Although the most common type of content encoding conforms to the MPEG-4 AVC (H.264) or High Efficiency Video Coding (HEVC) H.265 standards, packaging and encoding of audio and video content to be protected by PlayReady is not limited to these standards.

+## Protected non-audio/video content

+PlayReady version 1 and 2 allows to create a protected package containing content that is not limited to audio or video payloads.
+These packages, referred to as envelopes, can contain files such as a collection of data files and executables (for example, an application distributed by an application store), pictures (for example, screen wallpaper), or ebooks.
+This content is packaged by encapsulating the files into an envelope file, which can be decrypted in a manner similar to audio/video content.

+These non audio/video content types are no longer supported in PlayReady 3.0 and later.

 ## See also